pudly/schmopera-hugo/content/articles/brian-finleys-the-pencil-salesman.md

 ---
-title: Brian Finley's The Pencil Salesman
+title: "Brian Finley&#039;s The Pencil Salesman"
 ---

 ## What does *The Pencil Salesman* have to say about change, and how people react to it?